Nuneaton Priory: Restoration

-An ancient Abbey church founded at 'Eaton' in 1155 gave the present town the name 'Nuneaton'.

 By the 19th century, all that remained of the original church were portions of the 12th- and 13th-century piers of the tower, the south wall of the south transept, and the foundations of the north transept and nave.

 The Church has been partially restored.
 The nave was rebuilt in 1876 on the old foundations by the Gothic Revival architect C.C.
 Rolfe.
 The chancel was rebuilt in 1906, and then the north transept in 1931 by Harold Brakspear.

 The church (such as it stands) is used as the Parish Church of St. Mary The Virgin and is known locally as the Abbey Church.
 The recent tradition of the church is Anglo-Catholic.

 Despite this building's significance in Nuneaton's past and its recent history, it is a relatively unknown place, with little promotion or signage.